stephenberry/glaze/docs/json.md

 // Now serializes as: "Active", "Inactive", "Pending"
 ```

+Writing a value with no enumerated name (e.g. `static_cast<Status>(7)`) fails with `glz::error_code::unexpected_enum`, since readers accept only enumerated names.
+This applies to JSON, TOML, YAML, and MessagePack.
+BEVE, CBOR, JSONB, and BSON write enums as numbers.

 > [!TIP]
 >
 > For automatic enum-to-string serialization without writing metadata for each enum, see [Automatic Enum Strings](enum-reflection.md).